-Year 11 Year 12 The course has one mandatory module: Texts, Culture and Value as well as a English Extension 1 course - The course has one common module, Literary Worlds , with five associated electives.
-Students must complete one elective chosen from one of the five electives offered for study. related research project.
-The electives are Literary homelands, Worlds of upheaval, Reimagined worlds, Literary mindscapes, Intersecting worlds English Extension 2 course - The course requires students to undertake a composition process in order to complete a Major Work and Reflection Statement.
+CONTENT Year 11 Year 12 The course has English Extension 1 course - The course has one common one mandatory module, Literary Worlds, with associated electives.
+Students must module: Texts, complete one elective chosen from the electives offered for study.
+Culture and Value (40 hours) as well as a related research project (20 hours).
+English Extension 2 course - Author and Authority (20 hours), The course requires students to undertake a composition process in order to complete a Major Work and process journal (40 hours).

-Across Stage 6 the selection of texts should give students experience of the following as appropriate:
+Across Stage 6, the selection of texts should give students experience of:

-texts which are widely regarded as quality literature, including a range of literary texts written about intercultural experiences and the peoples and cultures of Asia a range of Australian texts, including texts by Aboriginal and/or Torres Strait Islander authors and those that give insights into diverse experiences of Aboriginal and/or Torres Strait Islander Peoples a range of types of texts drawn from prose fiction, drama, poetry, nonfiction, film, media, multimedia and digital texts.
+- texts that are widely regarded as quality literature - a range of Australian texts - a range of texts authored by Aboriginal and/or Torres Strait Islander Peoples - a range of types of texts that includes prose fiction, drama, poetry, nonfiction, film, media, multimedia and digital texts integrated modes of reading, writing, listening, speaking, viewing and representing, where appropriate multimedia and digital texts.